coen-h/trademe/README.md

 This is going to be a trademe clone with a working database which will let you login, create listings, and bid for auctions.

-This is for school project.
+This is for a school project.